ronaldbosma/protect-apim-with-oauth/demos/demo.md

 #### Call the API using the valid client

-Once we have the environments set up, we can start calling the API using the valid client by following these steps:
+Once you have the environments set up, you can start calling the API using the valid client:

 1. Open the [tests.http](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/tests/tests.http) file in Visual Studio Code.

 1. Review the first request `Get a token from Entra ID`.
    This request uses the OAuth 2.0 client credentials flow to authenticate with Entra ID.
 The client ID and client secret are included in the request body for authentication.
-   The scope parameter, which is constructed from the `Application ID URI` of the API Management app registration (ending with `/.default`), specifies to Entra ID which resource the token should be retrieved for.
+   The scope parameter, constructed from the `Application ID URI` of the API Management app registration (ending with `/.default`), specifies to Entra ID which resource the token should be retrieved for.

 1. Review the other three requests in the `tests.http` file.
-   The retrieved access token is passed as a bearer token in the `Authorization` header of the requests.
+   The retrieved access token is passed as a bearer token in the `Authorization` header.

-1. At the right bottom, select the `validclient` environment.
+1. At the bottom right, select the `validclient` environment.

 1. Click on the `Send Request` button of the request `Get a token from Entra ID` to get an access token.
-   A 200 Ok response is returned with the access token in the body.
+   A 200 OK response is returned with the access token in the body.

 1. Copy the access token and inspect it on https://jwt.ms/.